 The IPX4 makes them resistant to water splashes, and they also resisted falling out after some fairly vigorous head-shaking, though I’ve nudged them from time to time to keep the fit tight.

 Aesthetically they’re not the most desirable, but the design is smart and the look classy and refined.

 The metallic grey panels on the end with the Sennheiser logo continue as touch capacitive panels, and require several taps and holds for operation.
 The pressure required for the panel is fine, and the panels themselves are responsive.
 Repeated taps don’t produce the feeling of the buds being pushed in either.

-Features — Fit, ANC and volume control combine for effective noise reduction
+Sennheiser Momentum True Wireless 2 features — Fit, ANC and volume control combine for effective noise reduction

 The headline feature is active noise cancellation.
 The original earbuds left the feature out which, like the B&O BeoPlay E8, made them a very pricey alternative.
 Unlike B&O though, Sennheiser has rectified that on the second go.

 ANC is reasonably done, but conversely light in application.
 It’s good enough to dissipate low-frequency noises and reduce passing traffic to processed-sounding ‘whooshes’.